mechmotum/mechmotum.github.io/content/pages/guide.rst

 -----

 - Put paper waste in the blue plastic bin by the door.
-- Put small trash in the small trash cans in the lab.
+- Put small trash in the trash can in the lab.
 - Metals can be recycled by putting them in the bins in the student workshop or the bins in the basement.
 - Take larger trash and paper outside to the large bins in the rear of the ME building.
 - Put old small batteries in the bin in the hallway in the F wing.
-- Contact the servicepunt to dispose of any large batteries and people will come to collect it.
-- Take electronic trash to the Logistiek Punt IO-ME.
+- Take large batteries and electronic trash to the Logistiek Punt IO-ME.

 ME Vehicle Testing Area
 -----------------------